 Lonnie Henley: Lecturer

-Lonnie Henley has been a China specialist for over thirty years.
-He is the senior China analyst at Defense Intelligence Agency (DIA), leading the assessment of Chinese military, political, economic, and technological issues throughout the Department of Defense.
-He served 22 years in the US Army as a military intelligence and foreign area officer in Korea, at DIA, on Army Staff, and in the History Department at West Point.
-In 2000 he joined the senior civil service as Defense Intelligence Officer for East Asia and then Senior Intelligence Expert for Strategic Warning at DIA.
-He worked two years in the private sector with CENTRA Technology, Inc., then returned to government as Deputy National Intelligence Officer for East Asia in the Office of the Director of National Intelligence.
-He returned to DIA and his current position in 2008.
-He holds a bachelor's degree in engineering and Chinese from the US Military Academy at West Point, and master's degrees in Chinese language from Oxford University, which he attended as a Rhodes Scholar; in Chinese history from Columbia University; and in strategic intelligence from the National Defense Intelligence College.
+Lonnie Henley is an employee of the Defense Intelligence Agency on detail to the Office of the Director of National Intelligence.
+As National Intelligence Collection Officer for East Asia, he develops integrated intelligence collection strategies on high-priority East Asian issues across the United States Intelligence Community.
+Mr. Henley has been a China specialist for over 35 years, beginning with 22 years as a US Army China foreign area officer and military intelligence officer in Korea, at DIA, on Army Staff, and in the History Department at West Point.
+Upon retiring from the Army he joined the senior civil service as Defense Intelligence Officer for East Asia and Senior Intelligence Expert for Strategic Warning at DIA.
+After leaving DIA in 2004, he worked two years as a senior analyst with CENTRA Technology, Inc., then returned to government service as Deputy National Intelligence Officer for East Asia in the Office of the Director of National Intelligence.
+He rejoined DIA in 2008, serving for six years as the agency’s senior China analyst, overseeing intelligence assessments on Chinese military and strategic issues across the Department of Defense.
+In addition to his government duties, Mr. Henley is an adjunct professor in the Security Policy Studies Program at The George Washington University.
+He holds a bachelor's degree in engineering and Chinese from the US Military Academy at West Point, and master's degrees in Chinese language from Oxford University, which he attended as a Rhodes Scholar; in Chinese history from Columbia University; and in strategic intelligence from the National Defense Intelligence College (now National Intelligence University).
 He speaks and reads Mandarin Chinese and French.
-His wife Sara Hanks is an attorney and CEO of a financial services company.
+His wife Sara Hanks is a corporate attorney and CEO.
+CEO.
 They live in Alexandria, Virginia.

 Jane Henrici: Professorial Lecturer